ray-project/ray/doc/source/cluster/kubernetes.rst

 Introduction
 ============
 You can leverage your Kubernetes cluster as a substrate for execution of distributed Ray programs.
-The autoscaler spins up and deletes Kubernetes pods according to resource demands of the Ray workload - each Ray node runs in its own Kubernetes pod.
+The Ray Autoscaler spins up and deletes Kubernetes pods according to resource demands of the Ray workload - each Ray node runs in its own Kubernetes pod.

 Quick Guide
 -----------